 3. to instill a professional and ethical identity in each student based on the education for the mind, heart and spirit that is achieved at Duquesne, while embracing broadly defined diversity and inclusion in patient care,

 4. to recruit and retain faculty who share a goal for delivering a comprehensive curriculum, serve as role models and mentors, and are willing to actively contribute to the profession via service and scholarship.

 Duquesne University provides an environment in which we can enrich the mind and the life of the spirit by providing the highest quality of educational and clinical professionalism, and maintaining an atmosphere of inclusion, tolerance and free exchange of ideas that fosters critical thinking and problem-solving.
 The faculty work with the students in a values-laden environment to achieve this end.
 The Rangos School, through the Department of Physician Assistant Studies, encourages students to examine the moral and ethical foundations of their thoughts and actions, and to develop their values and ethical commitment as it relates to the provision and delivery of healthcare services.

 As stated above, the Program's overall purpose is to provide the highest quality of academic and clinical training that will prepare our graduates to become certified and licensed to practice as extenders of physicians in a competent and reliable manner.
-To fulfill this purpose for overarching goals guide the Program. **The Class of 2020 are still completing clinical rotations and this webpage will be updated when all members of the class have graduated.
+To fulfill this purpose for overarching goals guide the Program.
 The specific goals and evidence of how these goals have been met via the Class of 2020 are outlined below.
-Not all students in the Class of 2020 have completed the program yet; therefore, not all of the data will be available to report:

 • to provide an innovative and stimulating course of study through an integrated set of educational experiences